timseed/Do_ES_Fl/README.md

 # Adding some Data

+## From a Client in a traditional manner.

 Obviously the container(s) need to be running, so assuming they are - on the host machine you will need to run the **LoadData.py** script.
 This has a few requirements

 These requirements can be met using